mfornace/nupack-docs-dev/sources/started.md

 pytest -v --pyargs nupack
 ```

 Example notebooks are provided within the distributed package.
-In Terminal, navigate to the `nupack-4.0.0` directory (for example, `cd ~/Downloads/nupack-4.0.0`).
+In Terminal, navigate to the `nupack-4.0.0` directory (for example, `cd ~/Downloads/nupack-4/examples`).
-For each example notebook `Analysis.ipynb`, `Design.ipynb`, and `ConversionFromNUPACK3.ipynb`, open the notebook and click `Cell->Run All` to run the entire notebook.
+For each example notebook therein, you can open the notebook a Jupyter lab session and click `Cell->Run All` to run the entire notebook.
 See the next section for help on opening the Jupyter notebooks.

 #### Opening a Jupyter notebook from the Anaconda GUI